caprazzo/spino/README.md

 Spino - simple clustering for java HTTP services
 ================================================

-Spino is a simple tool to create clusters of java HTTP services.
+Spino is a simple clustering library for java HTTP services.

+Use Spino to implement redundant HTTP services without using HTTP proxies.
+A Spino Node always knows all the available instances of a service, so it can direct HTTP calls directly to active servers.

+## Concepts

+A Service is defined by a name.
+For example, "auth-api-v1".

-A endpoint is defined by a name and url.
-In a cluster, a endpoint will have several urls.
+An Endpoint is defined by a Service name and an address.
+For example, Endpoint("auth-api-v1", "http://auth-host-0:8080")

-Any java program can become a Node in Spino cluster.
-Any node can activate and deactivate endpoint instances, and query the cluster about availability and location of services.

-Spino uses Hazelcast to maintain an shared, up-to date view of services, their URLs and availability.
-If a Node goes down or becomes unreachable, it's active services are marked as down.
+A service may have multiple endpoints.
+For example "http://auth-host-0:8080" and "http://auth-host-1:8080"

+A Spino node is any java program that joins a Spino Cluster.

+A Spino Node can notify the cluster that an Endpoint has become available or unavailable, and list service endpoints.

+When a Spino Node activates an Endpoint, the Endpoint is considered 'attached' that Node: if the Node goes down or becomes unreachable, the Endpoint is considered down too.

+Obviously this works best if a Node is also an Endpoint itself (for example, a program that starts a jetty server is an ideal Spino Node).

 Spino only checks if nodes are up or down and DOES NOT check if services are in fact working.
 Each node is responsible